leonardor/audio-image-encoder/KNOWLEDGE.md

 Runtime packages:

 - `james-heinrich/getid3` for MP3 metadata;
-- `symfony/process` for FFmpeg process execution.
+- `symfony/process` for FFmpeg process execution;
+- `symfony/http-foundation` for HTTP requests and responses;
+- `symfony/console` for the CLI;
+- `twig/twig` for web templates;
+- `ramsey/uuid` for generated file names;
+- `monolog/monolog` for PSR-3 logging.

 Development packages:

 - `phpstan/phpstan`;
+- `phpunit/phpunit`;
-- `phpunit/phpunit`.
+- `friendsofphp/php-cs-fixer`.

-Composer autoloading is loaded by `autoload.php`.
+Composer autoloading is loaded by `vendor/autoload.php` through the project entrypoints.

+Application logs are written to `logs/cd-encoder.log`.
+Runtime log files are excluded from Git.

 ## Tests